Tommy Johnson (footballer, born 1901)

 Thomas Clark Fisher Johnson (19 August 1901 – 28 January 1973) was an English footballer who played as either a centre forward or an inside forward.
 He started his professional career at Manchester City in 1919, and represented the club throughout the 1920s.
 Known for his powerful left foot shot, Johnson held the record for the most goals scored by a Manchester City player in a single season, with 38 goals in 1928–29.
 He played for Manchester City in the 1926 FA Cup Final, and was a member of the City side which won the Second Division in 1927.

 Johnson signed for Everton in 1930, acting as a foil for the prolific centre-forward Dixie Dean.
 In four seasons at Everton, Johnson won the Second Division, the First Division and the FA Cup, before finishing his professional career with a short spell at Liverpool.

 Personal life

 Johnson was born at Dalton-in-Furness, Lancashire on 19 August 1901, the son of John and Margaret Johnson.
 He was baptised at Dalton-in-Furness on 8 September 1901.

-He married Hannah Smith in Manchester in late 1924.
+He married Hannah Smith at Manchester Cathedral on 4 November 1924, the couple had one son.